Findmypast: Partnerships and acquisitions

-In June 2014 it acquired two more family history providers, Origins.net and the United States-based Mocavo.com.
+In June 2014 it acquired two more family history providers, Origins.net and the United States–based Mocavo.com.
 In July 2018 Findmypast announced it was partnering with Living DNA, a British company that specialises in DNA testing and analysis.

 In the media

 Findmypast began sponsoring the UKTV channel Yesterday in July 2010, and another TV series named Find My Past, funded by findmypast.co.uk, was broadcast from October 2011.
 UKTV stated that it was the first example of a product placement and advertiser funded programming deal for a factual TV series in the country.
 Presented by Chris Hollins, the series won best Content Partnership at the 2012 Broadcast Digital Awards.
 An American remake called "Follow your Past" was shown on Travel Channel in 2016.

-The website is frequently used as a resource in the family history television show Who Do You Think You Are?
+The website is one of the commercial web services used as a resource in the family history television show Who Do You Think You Are?